 The Company intends to establish a rigorous defense of all claims.
-As a reasonable estimate of any loss from this case cannot be made, no accrual for losses was made as of December 31, 2016.
+The Company is unable to assess the potential outcome, so no accrual for losses was made as of December 31, 2017.
+All legal fees were expensed as and when incurred.